arpitbbhayani/articles/blogs/persistent-data-structures-arrays.md

 Each node of the tree holds three fields - `index`, `value`, and a pointer to the `parent`, making this tree pointing upwards towards to root.
 Thus each node holds the changed `value`, where did the change happen `index` and on which version the change happened `parent`.

-Say we changed the element at index `1` of the array `9, 6, 3, 5, 1`  to `7` we get array `9, 7, 3, 5, 1`.
+Say we changed the element at the index `1` of the array `9, 6, 3, 5, 1`  to `7` we get array `9, 7, 3, 5, 1`.
 The tree of modifications has 2 nodes one root node `a0` pointing to the initial array, and another node `a1` denoting the updated version.

 ![https://user-images.githubusercontent.com/4745789/107858298-996af380-6e59-11eb-99dc-7a68ea25f5b4.png](https://user-images.githubusercontent.com/4745789/107858298-996af380-6e59-11eb-99dc-7a68ea25f5b4.png)

 The node `a1` has 3 fields, `index` set to `1`, `value` set to `7` and `parent` pointing to `a0`.
-The node implies that it was derived from `a0` by changing the value of the element at index `1` to `7`.
-If we try to branch of `a0` with another change say index `4` set to value `9` we would have 3 nodes in the tree.
+The node implies that it was derived from `a0` by changing the value of the element at the index `1` to `7`.
+If we try to branch off `a0` with another change say index `4` set to value `9` we would have 3 nodes in the tree.
 Thus we see how an update translates into just creating a new node and adding it at the right place in the tree.

 Now we see with this design how we implement the three functions of an array `create`, `update`, and `get`.